engteam14/website2/markdowns/Change Report.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | R19 | People | Merging issues causing delays | If people make mistakes causing major bugs in the product, the project may be delayed | Consistent risk | M | M | Use continuous integration to test the product between pull requests so issues can be spotted quickly | Jacob |

-this is because our team are not that experienced with using github and merging pull requests so there is more of a risk of errors happening.
+This is because our team are not that experienced with using github and merging pull requests so there is more of a risk of errors happening.
 Also the mitigation of continuous integration is specific to assessment 2.

 **<span style="text-decoration:underline;">5535a7: Update Introduction + github outage</span>**